What are my parent commitments?

 We recommend you attempt to trade days with another working parent.
 Of course if your child is sick or you have little advance notice for another reason, it’s nice to have a contingency plan.
 We compile a list of current and former parents who will work for pay.
 The cost is $30 per day and is handled directly with the substituting parent.
 Co-op also has a list of flex workers/floating staff who are available to cover for $40 per day.
 You can feel assured that we know and trust all of the people on the list.
 It is your responsibility to find a substitute and to let the teacher know.

 What are clean-up days/task list duties?

 There is a list of regular on going duties that must be performed to maintain the cleanliness and safety of the school or to assist with preparation of school materials.
 Being part of a cooperative, these duties are our responsibility.
-In general, each family will be required to do either 3 clean-up days, or 1 clean-up day and 1 task which will last approximately twelve weeks.
-The tasks are not difficult, and you will find one that isn’t too distasteful to you.
+In general, each family will be required to do either 2 clean-up days or 1 task which will last approximately twelve weeks.
+The tasks are not difficult, and you will find one that appeals to you.
 You may actually love to clean the guinea pig cage or vacuum floors, who knows??!

 I feel unsure about how to discipline at Co-op.
 What do I do?